 For having a cover that looks suspiciously like Kevin Abstract's "Arizona Baby" ("Look, I got into a fight!") and a song that talks about how "heartless" he can be, Tesfaye still comes off as a huge whiner who alternates between feeling bad for himself and bragging because of how magnificent he thinks he is ... not to mention mining the worst of 80's synth-pop ("Blinding Lights").
 He wasn't too bad in the Safdie Brothers' "Uncut Gems" ("Why don't you go fuck The Weeknd?"), so maybe that's what he should stick to doing.

 Wolf Parade, Thin Mind (2020) D+

-Their debut LP, "Apologies to the Queen Mary," announced the arrival of what I thought was a major talent - over a decade later, there's a clear lack of new ideas (it almost wants to be anthem rock) and some mediocre songwriting (avoid skimming any lyric sheets).
-"Out of Control" would have been fine if it didn't come across like something Muse would have come up with.
+Their debut LP, "Apologies to the Queen Mary," announced the arrival of what I thought was a major new band - over a decade later, there's a clear lack of new ideas (it almost wants to be anthem rock) and some mediocre songwriting (avoid skimming any lyric sheets).
+"Out of Control" would have been fine if it didn't come across like something Muse would have written.